r2dbc/r2dbc-mssql/README.md

 * `connectTimeout`: Connection Id for tracing purposes.
 Defaults to 30 seconds.
 * `database`: Initial database to select.
 Defaults to SQL Server user profile settings.
 * `ssl`: Whether to use transport-level encryption for the entire SQL server traffic, defaults to `false`.
+* `preferCursoredExecution`: Whether to prefer cursors  or direct execution for queries.
+Uses by default direct.
+Cursors require more round-trips but are more backpressure-friendly.
+Defaults to direct execution.
+Can be `boolean` or a `Predicate<String>` accepting the SQL query.

 ### Data Type Mapping